cyberphone/es6-bigint-json-support/README.md

 ## Quoted String Deserialization

-Although not the method suggested by the JSON RFC, there are quite few systems relying on `BigInt` objects being represented as JSON Strings.
-Unfortunately this practice comes in many flavors making a standard solution out of reach, or at least not particularly useful.
-However, there is no real problem to solve either since _the JSON API as it stands can cope with any variant_.
+Since the is no generally accepted method for adding type information to data embedded in strings, deserialization (parsing) is effectively left to developers who must honor the "contract" used by the producer.
+This is either performed through the `JSON.parse()` `reviver` option or performed after parsing has completed.

-Here follows a few examples on how to deal with quoted string serialization for `BigInt`.
+Here follows a few examples on how to deal with quoted string deserialization for `BigInt`.

 ### Make BigInt by default serialize as quoted strings